marobo/registration/README.md

 mv registration path/to/your/templates/registration
 ```

-`base.html` and `index.html` inside `templates/` are also included but most likely, you'll already have those present in your templates directory.
+`base.html` and `index.html` inside `templates/` are also included but most likely, you'll already have those present in your templates/ directory.

-Move static file to your static directory:
+Move static files to your static directory:

 ```
 cd ..